docker-archive/classicswarm/docs/install-on-aws.md

 - Swarm node (aka Swarm agent)
 - Discovery backend node running consul

 This example will take you through the following steps: You establish basic network security by creating a security group that restricts inbound traffic by port number, type, and origin.
-Then, you create four hosts on your network by launching EC2 instances, applying the appropriate security group to each one, and installing Docker Engine on each one.
+Then, you create four hosts on your network by launching Elastic Cloud (EC2) instances, applying the appropriate security group to each one, and installing Docker Engine on each one.
 You create a discovery backend by running an consul container on one of the hosts.
 You create the Swarm cluster by running two Swarm managers in a high-availability configuration.
 One of the Swarm managers shares a host with consul.
 Then you run two Swarm nodes.
 You communicate with the Swarm via the primary manager, running a simple hello world application and then checking which node ran the application.
 To finish, you test high-availability by making one of Swarm managers fail and checking the status of the managers.

-For a gentler introduction to Swarm, try the [Evaluate Swarm in a sandbox](https://docs.docker.com/swarm/install-w-machine/) page.
+For a gentler introduction to Swarm, try the [Evaluate Swarm in a sandbox](install-w-machine) page.

 <This example doesn't use Amazon's EC2 Container Service (ECS)>